stronnag/e45config/README.md

 ## Overview

-The E45-TTL-100 LoRA device (and others in the same familiy) from [Ebyte](http://www.cdebyte.com/en/product-view-news.aspx?id=132) have a [documented configuration API](http://www.cdebyte.com/en/downpdf.aspx?id=132) and a Windows (only) graphics configuration tool.
+The E45-TTL-100 LoRa device (and others in the same familiy) from [Ebyte](http://www.cdebyte.com/en/product-view-news.aspx?id=132) have a [documented configuration API](http://www.cdebyte.com/en/downpdf.aspx?id=132) and a Windows (only) graphics configuration tool.

 This application provides a similar graphical configuration tool for